whatwedo/docker-base-images/README.md

 [runit](http://smarden.org/runit/) is a lightweight init system with service supervision.
 Services are managed in `/etc/runit/runsvdir/default/`.
 The `runit-health` tool monitors all services and reports status to goss.

 **Custom services**: keep `run` executable in Git and copy the runit overlay with `--chown=app:app`; `runsv` creates `supervise/` automatically in the writable service directory.
 To keep service scripts root-owned, create only an `app`-owned `supervise/` directory at build time.
-See the [Dockerfile examples in the migration guide](https://github.com/whatwedo/docker-base-images/blob/v3.0/MIGRATION-v3.md#5-move-custom-services).
+See the [Dockerfile examples in the migration guide](https://github.com/whatwedo/docker-base-images/blob/v3.1/MIGRATION-v3.md#5-move-custom-services).

 **Graceful shutdown**: `SIGTERM` drains the running services before runit goes away — nginx stops accepting connections and finishes the requests it has already handed to PHP-FPM, then PHP-FPM lets its workers complete. `SHUTDOWN_TIMEOUT` (default `8`, in seconds) is the budget shared by all services.
 Raise it together with the runtime's own grace period — Docker's `--stop-timeout` or Kubernetes' `terminationGracePeriodSeconds` — otherwise the runtime sends `SIGKILL` first.

 ### goss

 [goss](https://github.com/goss-org/goss) validates image configuration and service health.
-The nginx, nginx-php, and symfony images run it automatically via Docker HEALTHCHECK every 30 seconds.
+The nginx, nginx-php, symfony and frankenphp images run it automatically via Docker HEALTHCHECK every 30 seconds.
 The generic base, PHP CLI, and Node.js images deliberately do not inherit a supervisor-specific health check, because consumers commonly replace their default command.
 Add application-specific checks in `/etc/goss/conf.d/` and define a HEALTHCHECK in the derived image when needed.

 For Kubernetes, use `goss validate` as a liveness/readiness probe.